-- Product Owner: The manager responsible with interfacing with customer, upper management and the team.
+- Product Owner: The manager responsible with interfacing with customer, upper management, and the team.
 Product owner has business responsibility for the project and is an expert in the product and the user base the product will serve.
 This role is similar to program manager’s role in traditional project management.

 - Scrum master: Or project facilitator responsible to keep the Agile team running smoothly, clearing up organizational hurdles and making sure Agile process is followed.
-The Scrum Master is the organizer of daily scrum and is the one who makes a summary of the daily meeting and reports them to product owner and management.
+The Scrum Master is the organizer of the daily scrum and is the one who makes a summary of the daily meeting and reports them to product owner and management.